Bigler v. Olympus: New wrongful death superbug trial updates | Luvera Law Firm Skip to content

 Bigler v.
-Olympus: New wrongful death superbug trial updates, media coverage
+Olympus: New wrongful death superbug trial updates

 Luvera Law Firm has been granted a retrial for our client Theresa Bigler’s wrongful-death lawsuit against Olympus Corporation on behalf of her husband Richard Bigler, after a judge found Olympus concealed key documents during the first trial.